jmuganga54/ReactJs/README.md

 > Finally, we have three components in our application: App, List and Search.
 Generally speaking, a React application consists of may hierachical components; which we can put into the following categories:
 ![meet other components](./src//imgs/components.png)

-> React applications have `components hierachies` (also called component trees)
+> React applications have `components hierarchies` (also called component trees)
 > There is usually one uppermost entry point component (e.g App) that spans a tree of components below it.
 > App` is a parent component of 'List and Search`, which they are `child component`, and `sibling components` to each other.
 > Components that don't render any other components are called `leaf components` (e.g List/Search) components.
 > All components can have zero, one or many child components.

 ### React Component Instantiation
-> Next, I'll be explaing Javascript classes, to help clarify React components.
+> Next, I'll be explain Javascript classes, to help clarify React components.
 > Classes are most often used in object-oriented programming languages.
 Javascript, always flexible in its programming paradigms, allows functional programming and object-oriented programming to co-exist side-by-side.
 > To recap Javascript classes for object-oriented programming,consider the following Developer class: